-Betwixt is open to submissions as of midnight on April 1, 2016.
+Betwixt will be closed to submissions as of midnight on June 1, 2016.

 Genres and Content: Betwixt publishes speculative fiction of all sorts—fantasy, science fiction, speculative horror, slipstream, weird fiction, steam/diesel/cyber/etc.punk, you name it.
 We particularly like stories that smash genre boundaries to smithereens, but we also love fresh takes on established genres and in-depth explorations of ultraspecific niches.
 Experiments in form and style are welcomed enthusiastically—but a straightforward narrative with tight, crisp language is just as beautiful.
 When it comes down to it, we want stories that will amaze us, astound us, provoke our thoughts, and boggle our minds.